kurko/ember-sync/README.md

     };
     ```

+    If you don't need a custom serializer you don't need to define it as in
+    previous example.

 2. **Define an offline store:** just define an adapter and serializer as you
 would normally do.
 Here we're using
 [IndexedDBAdapter](https://github.com/kurko/ember-indexeddb-adapter).
 This